Looking to start a business in Austria? We explain the options, process, and requirements for making your dream venture a reality.

 These companies are a unique proposition because only companies or persons who already have a business in Austria can set one up.

 There are two types of partnerships in Europe, so if you are starting a business in Austria you should be aware of the difference.
 A General Partnership (OG) is a non-corporate company and doesn’t require many formalities – you just have to register the business.
 Furthermore, you don’t even have to have start-up capital.
 That said, all partners will bear unlimited liability.
 Conversely, a Limited Partnership (KG) offers limited liability to one partner while the other assumes unlimited liability as the director or manager of the company.

 If you are starting a business in Austria by yourself, then this is probably the type of company you will register.
 It also applies if you are a freelancer.
 This is because sole proprietorships are the smallest type of business that can operate in Austria; they have only one individual owner.
 While this gives that person the luxury of operating the business single-handedly, they do also have to assume unlimited liability.
 Additionally, the company must be insured through the Austrian Social Insurance Authority for Business.

 Starting a business in Austria as an expat

 Starting a business in Austria can be quite easy.
 And, this is true even if you are an expat in the country.
 Of course, the process can differ depending on your personal situation and what kind of business you want to start.
 Nevertheless, here are a few things that any aspiring entrepreneur should be aware of.

-How to obtain a business visa in country
+How to obtain a business visa in Austria

 - Proof of address (lease agreement or property deeds)